-Right hand acoustic guitars can be strung left handed.
-While the shape of an acoustic guitar is symmetrical (unless featuring a cutaway) giving the impression that all that’s required to change orientation is to change the strings around.
-Attention should also be paid to the nut and saddle which, depending on the guitar, in most cases will require replacing or making adjustments to ensure reliable intonation and playability.
-If you play a classical guitar you might want to add new fret markers to the top of the neck as the original markers won’t visible when the guitar is being played.
+Right-hand acoustic guitars can be strung left-handed.
+While the shape of an acoustic guitar is symmetrical (unless a cutaway) attention should be paid to the nut and saddle which, in most cases will require replacing to ensure reliable intonation and playability.
+If you play a classical guitar you might want to add new fret markers to the top of the neck also as the original markers won’t be visible.

-Despite the greater availability of left hand guitars nowadays, I still see the question asked surprisingly often.
-In the following article, I’m going to explain why you can switch most right handed acoustics and the best way to go about it.
+Despite the greater availability of left-hand acoustic guitars nowadays, I still see the question asked surprisingly often.
+In the following article, I’m going to explain why you can switch most right-handed acoustics and the best way to go about it.
 Hint, it’s not just a case of changing over the strings if you want your guitar to play and sound great.

-I’m well aware, being left handed myself and struggling to find a decent guitar when I was younger that I loved the look and sound of.
+I’m acutely aware of this fact, being left-handed and struggling to find a decent guitar when I was younger that I loved the look and sound of.

-And while Jimi Hendrix said he preferred right handed guitars because they were built better, in this era of CNC instrument manufacturing left handed guitars are usually every bit as good as their right handed counterparts.
+And while Jimi Hendrix said he preferred right-handed guitars because they were built better, in the current era of CNC manufacturing, left-handed guitars are usually every bit as good as their right-handed counterparts.

-But, when you’re on a limited budget or just beginning to learn the guitar, most of us lefties aren’t going to be overly fussy and instead are happy to learn on any guitar we might have lying around.
-In the majority of cases, this means adapting a right handed guitar to left handed.
+But, when you’re on a limited budget or just beginning to learn the guitar, most of us lefties aren’t going to be overly fussy, and are happy to learn on any guitar we might have laying around.
+In the majority of cases, this means converting a right-handed guitar to a left-handed orientation.

 Steel String Guitars

-The bridge saddle is the thin strip made from either plastic or bone (sometimes ivory or tusq) seated in the bridge.
+The saddle is the thin strip made from either plastic or bone (sometimes graphite, ivory, or tusq) seated in the bridge.
 While it may not look like much, it is a critical component of your guitar.

 The bridge saddle transfers the vibrations from the strings when plucked or strummed through to the bridge and soundboard.
-It also assists with spacing the strings, and controlling the height of your strings.
+It also assists with spacing the strings and controlling the height of your strings (string action).

-As seen in the image below, most steel string acoustic guitars have an angled or ‘compensated’ bridge saddle.
-This is to compensate for the increasing thickness of the strings, allowing for correct intonation (e.g. remaining in tune further up the neck).
+As seen in the image below, many steel-string acoustic guitars have an angled or ‘compensated’ saddle.
+This is to compensate for the increased thickness of the strings, allowing for correct intonation (e.g. remaining in tune further up the neck).

-The bridge saddle also has a few additional features, including the recessed section beneath the high E string which minimises the contact area, shortening the length of the string.
-The B string on the other hand has a recessed area to the front of the saddle which lengthens the B.
+The saddle also has a few additional features, including a recessed section beneath the high E string which minimizes the contact area, shortening the length of the string.
+The B string on the other hand has a recessed area to the front of the saddle which lengthens the B string.

-The difference in how the saddle is shaped for the first two strings compared to the lower strings ‘compensates’ for the non-wound strings which have much less mass.
+This difference in how the saddle is shaped for the first two strings compared to the heavier strings ‘compensates’ for the non-wound strings which have less mass.

-The other feature of the saddle is the gradual thickening of the strings first point of contact from the G to Low E String.
+The other feature of the saddle is the gradual thickening of the string’s first point of contact from the G to the low E String.

-Additionally you may notice the bridge saddle’s height, which although rounded to match the guitar’s fingerboard radius also increases in height as the strings increase in thickness to prevent the lower strings buzzing against the frets.
+Additionally, you may notice the saddle’s height, which although rounded to match the guitar’s fingerboard radius also increases in height as the strings increase in thickness to prevent the lower strings from buzzing against the frets.

 All things considered, there is a lot of compensation going on within the bridge of your guitar with regard to intonation and playability, and if you simply flip the strings, most of these features are lost.

-With that in mind, if you care about those things, and unless you are an absolute beginner, you really should, if changing the orientation of your instrument you will need to reverse the bridge saddle.
+With that in mind, if you care about those things, and unless you are an absolute beginner, you really should, if changing the orientation of your instrument you will need to reverse the saddle or replace the bridge entirely.

-The process involves filling in the existing slot for the bridge saddle and rerouting it on a reversed angle.
-Unless experienced with this type of work, you should leave this to a skilled luthier.
+The process involves filling in the existing slot for the saddle and rerouting it at a reversed angle.
+Unless you have experience with this type of work, you should leave this to a skilled luthier.
 The chances of doing real harm to your guitar if you don’t know precisely what you are doing is very high.

-In some cases there is a slight compensation angle e.g. 2mm difference between high E and low E (as seen in the image above).
-In some cases, the guitar will have a compensated bridge saddle.
-If this is the case, I’d recommend reversing the bridge saddle.
+In some cases, there may be a slight compensation angle e.g. 2mm difference between high E and low E (as seen in the image above) and in some cases, the guitar will have a compensated saddle.
+If this is the case, I would, again, recommend reversing the saddle.

-For those unaware, this is the white (in most cases) thin plastic, bone or ivory strip adjoining the 1st fret and is the last point of contact between the strings and the tuners.
+For those unaware, the nut is the white (in most cases) thin plastic, bone, or ivory strip adjoining the 1st fret and is the last point of contact between the strings and the tuners.

 If you look closely the nut has slots of increasing depth from highest to lowest string to compensate for the additional thickness of the lower, wound strings.
-If you change the strings without changing the nut you might run into problems with fret buzz due to the smaller diameter string (the high E) sitting lower, while the ticker low E will sit higher in its designated slot, increasing the action and becoming more difficult to play.
+If you change the strings without changing the nut you are likely to run into problems with fret buzz.
+This is due to the smaller diameter string (the high E) sitting lower in the slot, while the thicker low E string will sit higher in its designated slot, increasing the action and becoming more difficult to play.

 How to Change the Nut on a Right Handed Guitar to Left Handed

-Changing the nut involves removing the old one first, by breaking the seal of the adhesive, cleaning out the channel and replacing it with a left-handed nut.
-But before you jump into it, there are a few areas you should pay close attention to.
+Changing the nut involves removing the old one first, by breaking the seal of the adhesive, cleaning out the channel, and replacing it with a left-handed nut.
+But before you jump into it, there are a few things you should pay close attention to.

 Protecting and securing the guitar